Camping Hacks From Experienced Campers

 Slip-Free Drink Holders

 We love to read and sip a cold one in an Adirondack chair while camping, but if we set a drink down, even the littlest movement would send it sliding off the edge.
 To solve the problem, we drilled a hole in the arm of a chair with a 3-in. hole saw.
-We took two short lengths of heavy-duty strapping (available at camping stores), crossed them at the bottom and used two-part epoxy glue to attach the straps under the arm.
-Now we can really relax!
-Plus: 10 Creative Home Hacks That Will Improve Your Life
+We took two short lengths of heavy-duty strapping, crossed them at the bottom and used two-part epoxy glue to attach the straps under the arm.
+We compiled the best options for camper storage that will keep you organized on your next camping trip.

 Fishing Rod Organizer